Your Therapist Doesn’t Have the Answers. You Do.

 “Am I normal?”
 “Did you know?”
 “How far back does this go?”

 These are some of my favorite moments in the session.
-When clients become curiously interested in themselves and their wiring, I know we are on to something great.
+When clients become curious about themselves and their wiring, we are on to something great.

 There are a few assumptions that people have when they learn I’m a psychotherapist.
 Some assume that my job is to give advice; and that I can and will psychoanalyze them.
 The latter may be partially true.
 The former is, fortunately, a myth.

-Depth psychotherapy is not like most other markets that we pay for in capitalism.
+Depth psychotherapy is unlike most other markets we pay for in capitalism.
 We’re not selling you a product.
 You can’t screenshot or capture it.
 It constantly changes and updates on its own, without any downloads.
 If you stay with it, something inside you expands.

 There is an inner compass that we all hold.
 We know the way to go, the direction we would choose.
 On some profound level, we know and love ourselves, despite our messiness.
 If only we were in touch with this compass, we could move through life a little easier.
 We could choose for ourselves, let it all happen, and role with the rockier waves of life.
 We could find peace.
 Life wouldn’t always go our way, but we’d be okay when it didn’t.
 We wouldn’t resist.
 We would welcome whatever came: sorrow, rage, confusion, fear, grief, and feel it all along the way.
 We could stay in the process of our lives.